-I have been associate pastor at Ridgedale since 2006 and I serve as minister of education and families.
+I was welcomed to Ridgedale in 2006 as associate pastor and minister of education and families.

 I was raised in Knoxville, TN and called into ministry in high school, but didn’t embrace that call immediately.
 I graduated from the Webb School of Knoxville and earned a Bachelor of Arts in Sociology from Furman University in Greenville, SC.
-After that, I moved to Atlanta, GA and coached the Georgia Tech cheerleaders, mascots, and spirit club.
-A few years later I returned to Knoxville, met my wife Anita, and received a Master of Science in Communications from the University of Tennessee.
+I moved to Atlanta, GA and coached the Georgia Tech cheerleaders, mascots, and spirit club for a couple of years.
+I then returned to Knoxville, met my wife Anita, and received a Master of Science in Communications from the University of Tennessee.
 Finally, I quit running from my call to ministry and moved to Ft.
-Worth, TX to get a Masters of Arts in Religious Education degree from Southwestern Baptist Theological Seminary.
-In the 20 years since, I have served in youth ministry, young adult ministry, and as a senior pastor in churches in Columbus, GA; Austin, TX; and Nashville, TN.
+Worth, TX and earned a Master of Arts in Religious Education degree from Southwestern Baptist Theological Seminary.
+In the 20+ years since, I have served in youth ministry, young adult ministry, and as a senior pastor in churches in Columbus, GA; Austin, TX; and Nashville, TN.

 I grew up in a Christian home, but one Sunday evening when I was 10 years old I realized I needed a personal relationship with Jesus Christ.
 I was baptized and joined the church and began following Jesus.
 The rest has been a wonderful journey of growth with failures and victories along the way.
 My life has been full of God’s grace to save me and keep on saving me.
 I am grateful!
 I love to be a part of God’s plan to reach people with the Gospel and disciple believers with the Truth of God’s Word.